tim-smart/effect-io-ai/effect/Cause-linearize.md

 # linearize

-Linearizes the specified cause into a `HashSet` of parallel causes where each parallel cause contains a linear sequence of failures.
+Linearizes a `Cause` into a set of parallel causes, each containing a sequential chain of failures.

+**Details**

+This function reorganizes the cause structure so that you can analyze each parallel branch separately, even if they have multiple sequential errors.

 To import and use `linearize` from the "Cause" module: